Initial Semantics for Reduction Rules: Signatures, models, initiality

-We have a forgetful functor $S\C_n \to \T\C_n$ which forgets the representation structure.
-On the other hand, any representation $T$ of $S$ in a set $T$ gives rise to a functor $\family{\C}{T}_n \to S\C_n$, which ``attaches'' the representation structure. \end{definition}
+We have a forgetful functor $S\C_n \to \T\C_n$ which forgets the structure of model.
+On the other hand, any model $T$ of $S$ in a set $T$ gives rise to a functor $\family{\C}{T}_n \to S\C_n$, which ``attaches'' the structure of model. \end{defi}

 The meaning of a term $s\in S(n)$ as a natural transformation is now given by recursion on the structure of $s$: